Originalil/EternalSigmas/Rules.md

 > [!NOTE]
 > Exceptions are limited to string (and any craftable item from purely string), TNT, and kelp.
 5. No False Reports | 1d ban | Do not report players if you KNOW or unsure they did something violating the rules
-6. No Lag Machines | 1d ban | Any attempt to crash or slow down the server will result in a ban.
+6. No Lag Machines | 1d ban | Any deliberate attempt to crash or slow down the server will result in a ban.
+> [!CAUTION]
+> Excessive use of benign machines that create lag will be considered a deliberate attempt to cause it.